TripleFliple/The-Colorful-Game-of-Life/README.md

 ### Customization
 - **Adjustable Rules**: Modify birth, survival, evolution, and death neighbor counts
 - **Canvas Sizing**: Choose from preset sizes or create custom dimensions (50-500 cells)
-- **Speed Control**: Adjust simulation speed from 1-20 generations per second
+- **Speed Control**: Adjust simulation speed from 1-30 generations per second
 - **Toggle Features**: Turn Moving Cells and Neighbors Fight on/off independently

 ## 🕹️ How to Use

 ### Getting Started
 1. **Open the HTML file** in any modern web browser (Chrome, Firefox, Safari, Edge)
-2. **Click a color button** to select your drawing color
+2. **Click a color swatch** from the palette to select your drawing color
 3. **Click or drag on the canvas** to place cells
 4. **Press Play (▶)** to watch the simulation run
 5. **Experiment!** Try different patterns, colors, and settings